-The new SEALDD server, after receiving the SEALDD context from the old SEALDD server, allocates IP address and port for SEALDD-Uu user plane communication.
-The new SEALDD server also sends back to the old SEALDD server with the allocated endpoint information If operation is push.
+The new SEALDD server, after receiving the SEALDD context from the old SEALDD server, allocates IP address and port for SEALDD-UU-U. The new SEALDD server also sends back to the old SEALDD server with the allocated endpoint information If operation is push.
 Then the old SEALDD server can request 5GC to perform IP replacement procedure, as defined in clause 6.3.3 of 3GPP 23.548 [8].
-The request includes the traffic descriptor of old SEALDD server (i.e., SEALDD-UU address/port), the traffic descriptor of new SEALDD server (i.e., SEALDD-UU address/port) and/or the target DNAI.
+The request includes the traffic descriptor of old SEALDD server (i.e., SEALDD-UU-U address/port), the traffic descriptor of new SEALDD server (i.e., SEALDD-UU-U address/port) and/or the target DNAI.

-Optionally, after receiving the SEALDD context with the SEALDD-UU endpoint from the old SEALDD server, the new SEALDD server can request 5GC to perform IP replacement procedure.
+Optionally, after receiving the SEALDD context with the SEALDD-UU-U endpoint from the old SEALDD server, the new SEALDD server can request 5GC to perform IP replacement procedure.

 NOTE: The TCP/TLS/QUIC context transfer is required to support the SEALDD server relocation with IP replacement procedure, as described in clause 9.6.2.2.